Death squads in El Salvador: During the civil war

-During the Salvadoran Civil War, the Revolutionary Government Junta of El Salvador officially dissolved the National Democratic Organization, leaving its paramilitaries to break free and operate independently.
+During the Salvadoran Civil War, the Revolutionary Government Junta of El Salvador officially dissolved the Nationalist Democratic Organization, leaving its paramilitaries to break free and operate independently.
 The paramilitaries openly targeted members of the FMLN and civilians, notably workers of human rights organizations.

 Despite officially having no connection to the government, the death squads and paramilitaries were almost always soldiers from the Armed Forces of El Salvador, meaning the death squads were indirectly funded and armed by the United States.
 Further funding also came from right-wing politicians and businessmen.
 Several death squads held fascist ideologies.